JasonShin/fp-core.rs/README.md

 and Rust programming language to give code examples.

 Also please be mindful that the project sometimes utilise FP related crates that are unfinished but contains a specific typeclass or data type that is appropriate to give an explanation.
+Many of them are experimental and are not suitable for production usage.

 __Table of Contents__
 <!-- RM(noparent,notop) -->